hungcao181/import-devplan-2trackers/README.md

 You can create Windows installer only when running on Windows, the same is true for Linux and OSX.
 So to generate all three installers you need all three operating systems.

+### A note about input text-based plan

+* The plan should be in form of hierarchical structure like this: Sprint > Epic > Tickets, sprint by sprint
+* Sprint line are in format: <'Sprint'+ delimiter + Sprint name>
+* Epic line are in format: <'Epic'+ delimiter + Epic name>
+* Eelimiter can be space or semi colon
+* Sprint name should be number or contain number (i.g '2' or '#2' or 'week2') that represent the order it will be worked, start from 1
+* Please find example plan as below, just copy this into text area and push:

+SPRINT #1

+EPIC:Analysis n Plan
+Developer analyze business requirements
+Developer identify gaps in business requirements

+EPIC:Infrastructure
+Client provides access to source code repository Developer setups development and staging environment

+SPRINT #2
+Epic: settings management
+user choose service to work with (Pivotal tracker / Gitlab.com / SelfHosted Gitlab) user input setting for selected tracker

+Epic: Data management
+user load stories from file
+user input/update stories on text area user save stories into file

+Epic: Push to remote trackers
+user push data to Pivotal tracker user push data to Gitlab

 ### Limitation / Known issues
 * You just only add your plan as a whole in one round.
 * You can stop current process.
 However, already imported sprints/epics/tickets are intact (no rollback).
 Next push action will start from the begining.